Beer in South Africa: History

-Beer reached South Africa with its first white settlers and it has been brewed here for over 300 years.
+Beer reached South Africa with its first white settlers and has been brewed there for over 300 years.

-On October 4, 1658, Jan van Riebeeck recorded in his diary that on this day the first beer was brewed at the Cape.
-High priority was given to the production of beer because it was an essential beverage for combating the dreaded scurvy so prevalent on ships engaged in the trade between the Netherlands and the East Indies.
+On October 4, 1658, Jan van Riebeeck recorded in his diary that the first beer was brewed at the Cape on this day.
 Beer is today still held in high regard as a wholesome natural beverage.
 In 1960 the Malan Liquor Commission completed its intensive investigations into the distribution of intoxicating liquor in South Africa and reported as follows:

-“The thought of the Commission underlying this report is that conditions should be created which would encourage the consumption of natural alcoholic beverages, preferably in conjunction with food, at the expense of stronger liquor or spirits.
+"The thought of the Commission underlying this report is that conditions should be created which would encourage the consumption of natural alcoholic beverages, preferably in conjunction with food, at the expense of stronger liquor or spirits.
 Greater differences in price between natural beverages and spirits and the easy availability of the former are recommended as part of the scheme aimed at diverting the drinking habits of the people in this direction."
-Dr. E. M. Jellinck, who was regarded as the world’s leading research scientist in the field of alcohol studies, came to the following conclusion: “The type of beverage used is always revealing of drinking habits.
-Beer is a beverage selected, not by inebriates, but mainly by moderate users of alcohol.”
+Dr. E. M. Jellinck, who was regarded as the world's leading research scientist in the field of alcohol studies, came to the following conclusion: "The type of beverage used is always revealing of drinking habits.
+Beer is a beverage selected, not by inebriates, but mainly by moderate users of alcohol."

-Another important but often overlooked influence has been indigenous knowledge.
-Local breweries, operated by the black population, especially groups such as the Sotho, Zulu and Xhosa, have been brewing forms of sorghum beers long before any Europeans arrived.
+Another critical but often overlooked influence has been indigenous knowledge.
+Local breweries operated by the black population, especially groups such as the Sotho, Zulu and Xhosa, have been brewing forms of sorghum beers long before any Europeans arrived.

-Umqombothi, from the Nguni languages (Xhosa and Zulu), is a traditional beer made in the Transkei, from maize (corn), maize malt, sorghum malt, yeast, and water.
+Umqombothi, from the Nguni languages (Xhosa and Zulu), is a traditional beer made in the Transkei from maize (corn), maize malt, sorghum malt, yeast, and water.